Table of Contents

 How can you find your annual business revenue?

-Annual revenue is the total income your business generates in one year before expenses.
+Annual revenue is defined as the total income your business generates in one year, before expenses are subtracted.
 To calculate annual revenue, you’ll need to multiply the quantity of goods and services sold by the sales price for each item.
-This will give you your operating revenue.
-Next, look at your non-operating revenue — this is how much you earn from activities not directly related to your business (such as renting your building to other companies).
+This gives you your operating revenue.
+Next, add up your non-operating revenue — this is how much you earn from activities not directly related to your business (such as renting your building to other companies).
 You’ll need to combine operating and nonoperating revenue to calculate your annual business revenue.

 Why is annual business revenue important to know?

 You need to know your annual business revenue to file taxes for your business, determine your profit, and track your company’s performance year to year.
-If you decide to take out business financing, you’ll need to have your revenue numbers ready for the application.
+If you decide to pursue business financing, you’ll need to have your revenue numbers ready for the application.

 How do you calculate business revenue?